ayoolaolafenwa/PixelLib/docs/semantic.rst

 **SEMANTIC SEGMENTATION WITH PIXELLIB**
 =========================================

 PixelLib is implemented with Deeplabv3+ framework to perform semantic segmentation.
-Xception model pretrained on pascalvoc is used for semantic segmentation.
+Xception model trained on pascalvoc dataset is used for semantic segmentation.

-Semantic segmentation with xception model trained on pascalvoc.
+*Code to implement semantic segmentation*:

 .. code-block:: python